pingidentity/terraform-provider-pingone/docs/resources/application.md

 Optional:

 - `origins` (Set of String) A set of strings that represent the origins from which CORS requests to the Authorization and Authentication APIs are allowed.
 Each value must be a `http` or `https` URL without a path.
-The host may be a domain name (including `localhost`), or an IPv4 or IPv6 address.
+The host may be a domain name (including `localhost`), or an IPv4 address.
 Subdomains may use the wildcard (`*`) to match any string.
 Must be non-empty when `behavior` is `ALLOW_SPECIFIC_ORIGINS` and must be omitted or empty when `behavior` is `ALLOW_NO_ORIGINS`.
 Limited to 20 values.

 <a id="nestedblock--oidc_options--mobile_app"></a>